selamikarakas/YolactLossSurvey/README.md

 Log Cosh Dice Loss is a variant of Dice Loss that uses the log-cosh function instead of the square function.
 The log-cosh function is defined as the logarithm of the hyperbolic cosine of the difference between the predicted and true values.
 Log Cosh Dice Loss is less sensitive to large errors than MSE Loss and Huber Loss, making it more robust to outliers.

+The results of our experiments are summarized in the following table, which shows the mask mAP scores for each loss function on Cigarette Butts Dataset.

 # OUR MASK mAP and FPS RESULT ON YOLACT++ trained on [Cigarette Butts Dataset](https://www.immersivelimit.com/datasets/cigarette-butts)

 |                  |  FPS  |  all  | AP50  | AP55  | AP60  | AP65  | AP70  | AP75  | AP80  | AP85  | AP90  | AP95  |